 - If you have misplaced the username of a user account with administrative rights

-Users with administrative rights can download usage statistics in COUNTER format, and access SUSHI credentials necessary for automated statistical harvesting, by signing in to the SPIE Digital Library using their personal user account and then navigating to My Account > Institutional Administration > COUNTER Reports.
+Users with administrative rights can download usage statistics, and access SUSHI credentials necessary for automated statistical harvesting, by signing in to the SPIE Digital Library using their personal user account and then navigating to My Account > Institutional Administration > COUNTER Reports.
 For detailed instructions, please download our COUNTER Usage Reports Guide.

 The SPIE Digital Library supports both outbound and inbound OpenURL linking.

-To assist with promotion and users' questions, please see the New Features page.
 To build subscription awareness and usage with our free promotional materials such as notebooks, pens, bookmarks, and posters, email firstname.lastname@example.org.
+To assist with promotion and users' questions, please see the SPIE Digital Library Features page.

 Remote Access Methods